alantanlc/blog/posts/event-driven-microservice-architecture/README.md

 An event table typically requires the following fields:

-1. EVENT_ID: A universally unique identifier for each event
+1. `EVENT_ID`: A universally unique identifier for each event
-1. MESSAGE_TYPE: An enum that defines the type of event
+1. `MESSAGE_TYPE`: An enum that defines the type of event
-1. STATUS: Used to keep track of the status of the event processing
+1. `STATUS`: Used to keep track of the status of the event processing
-1. CREATED_BY: Service that created the event
+1. `CREATED_BY`: Service that created the event
-1. CREATED_DTTM: Timestamp when event is created
+1. `CREATED_DTTM`: Timestamp when event is created
-1. UPDATED_BY: Service that updated the event
+1. `UPDATED_BY`: Service that updated the event
-1. UPDATED_DTTM: Timestamp when event is updated
+1. `UPDATED_DTTM`: Timestamp when event is updated

 Example: